Business Schools in Dynamically Developing Societies: Identification of Management Models and Challenges of Eurasian Integration

 In the event of success, the concept may have a strong impact on business schools of dynamically evolving societies, giving rise to new challenges and opportunities.

-President, IEDC-Bled School of Management; President, CEEMAN
+Professor of Leadership and Effective Management, President, IEDC - Bled School of Management; President, CEEMAN

 Andrew Main Wilson